Part of the Faculty of English and Humanities

 Principles of Outstanding Languages

-Principle 2: Children lead their own learning, asking and answering questions and exploring new languages through varied activities.
+Principle 2: Children lead their own learning, asking and answering questions and exploring new languages through a variety of activities.

 Principle 3: Languages is practical and hands on and children enjoy learning through discussion and exploration.